Jason5394/JSudoku/README.md

 ####Future Work
   - Different playable grid types, e.g. 12X12, 16X16, etc.
-  - A better algorithm to remove tiles from a filled board to generate a puzzle (currently, the puzzles generated do not check for uniqueness in its solution, so players may fill in a valid board but still lose the game, filling in the "wrong" solution).
+  - A better algorithm to remove tiles from a filled board to generate a puzzle (currently, the algorithm checks for solution uniqueness, but less naive algorithms are able to craft puzzles which are hard for humans to solve, not necessarily computational time.
   - Better GUI implementation and refining the look of the app
   - Saving game states in external files for users to load afterwards